 I am a solo traveler.
 Can I do the tours?

-The activities require a minimum of 2 people and they separate tours out by social bubble so unfortunately it is not possible for them to join tours.
+The activities require a minimum of 2 people and right now due to COVID, they separate tours out by social bubble so unfortunately it is not possible for them to join tours.
 The only option right now for solo travelers are for them to pay for 2 spots as they require a minimum of 2 people to operate tours.

 What languages are available?